Teaching Experience & Philosophy

 Each additional student is $10.

-After the first three students, Siblings are $10 for the first child, $5 per additional siblings.
+Families: After the first four students, Siblings are $10 for the first child, $5 per additional siblings.

 I encourage families to create a small group of kids to reduce lesson costs, and I preference groups when scheduling–in fact, I welcome as many kids as your space will comfortably accommodate, and will cap the cost at $100 per lesson.